Daaksh05/EU-AI-Act-Compliance-Checker/README.md

 4. For each EU AI Act requirement:
    - Checks if the system meets the requirement.
    - Marks each item as ✔ compliant or ❌ missing.
-5. Generates a final JSON + PDF report:
+5. Generates a final JSON + PDF downloadable report:
    - Risk category
    - Compliance score
    - Missing requirements